 The temperature at the top was quite cool, which prompted me to don my insulating jacket and gloves for the first time.
 Usually I never wear them, but I came prepared this time since the potential was there for us to experience much colder conditions today.
 Kendrick decided to pull up the weather app on his phone to check on the forecast nearby, and as he did so I was silently hoping that everything checked out, since a dark gray cloud coming in from the west looked a bit ominous.
 Fortunately, the app showed that all of the lightning was isolated in an area of the Wasatch to the north of Bountiful (about 30 miles north), so we were safe to continue our adventure.
 After second breakfast, we said good luck to the group behind us who had just come up, who had a slightly puzzled/concerned look when they saw that we were continuing down the other side of Pfeifferhorn instead of going back down the way we had come up.

-The west ridge of Pfeifferhorn had some fun, easy down climbing, and gave us nice views of the cliffs dropping down from the northeast side of the peak as we made our way down.
+The west ridge of Pfeifferhorn had some fun, easy down climbing, and gave us nice views of the cliffs dropping down from the northwest side of the peak as we made our way down.
 At one point we came to a larger boulder that forced us to detour slightly to the south, but for the most part we were able to stay directly on the west ridge.
 As we made our way down to the saddle and back up to the summit of Upwop (“Unnamed Peak West of Pfeifferhorn”), our second summit of the day, the sun started playing peak-a-boo with us, casting some interesting light on Lightning Ridge and Thunder Mountain to the west of us.

 Below us to the northwest was the seldom-visited Hogum Gulch, below the impressive cliffs of Lightning Ridge.
 With all of the snow still present on these north-facing slopes, it looked like we were hiking in the Wind Rivers.
 The views on this part of the Alpine Ridge did not disappoint, and luckily for us, they would only get better as the day went on.